gajagajago/gajagajago/README.md

 “People crazy enough to think **_they can change the world_** are the ones who do.”

 ### I'm currently ⏳ ...
-- Building resource sensitive GPU cluster manager
+- Building Multi Tenant DL cluster manager
 - Learning Docker, k8s, CUDA
 - Studying DBMS, Network